Sartono Anwar: Playing career

+Coaching career

-Finally, in 1972, decided to retire Sartono.
-In the same year, he received as an employee of Pertamina Distribution Pengapon Semarang.
+In the same year, he worked as an employee of Pertamina Distribution Pengapon Semarang.
 However, he felt his soul can not be separated from football.
 While working at Pertamina, he became goalkeeper coach PSIS-school boy soccer PSIS that time-until 1975.
-After that, 1975-1976, he coached PSIS.
+After that, 1975–1976, he coached PSIS.
 Sartono may fail as a player, but, as a coach, including a successful career.

-At 1976-1978, Wiel Coerver, the national team coach, Sartono appointed as coach Diklat Salatiga.
+At 1976–1978, Wiel Coerver, the national team coach, Sartono appointed as coach Diklat Salatiga.
 Being a coach in training camp is quite prestigious at that time.
 Training is to be churning out some of the current national players.
 Frequent pacing Semarang-Salatiga turned out to be its own record for Pertamina leader Sartono work place.
 Ultimatum came.
 Sartono must choose to be employees of Pertamina or coach.
 Sartono answer the ultimatum to get out of the spot Pertamina.

 Since then, the father of ex-national team player and Persib Bandung's Nova Arianto, a career as a football coach until now.
 In addition to training Salatiga and PSIS, a club he ever was a team arsiteki PON Central Java, Jakarta PS UMS (Galatama), BPD Central Java (Galatama), Assyabaab Salim Group, Petrokimia Putra, Arseto Solo, Putra Samarinda, Persegi Gianyar, Persibas Banyumas, Persedikab Kediri, Persikab Bandung, PSIS Semarang, Persibo Bojonegoro, Persisam Putra Samarinda.

 For the national team, the father of seven children in 1982 was an assistant coach Sinyo Aliandoe, which handles the national team.
-At 1984-1992, Sartono became assistant coach Indonesia A and Benny Dolo became head coach Indonesia B with as an assistant coach.
-In 2002, Sartono believed to be the coach of the national futsal team.
+At 1984–1992, Sartono became assistant coach Indonesia A and Benny Dolo became head coach Indonesia B with as an assistant coach.

+In 2002 after Indonesia was given the rights to host the 2002 AFC Futsal Championship, Sartono was appointed as the first ever coach of the Indonesia national futsal team.
+Serving alongside Suhatman Iman, he was given the task to form the national team from scratch three months before the tournament began.
+According to Sartono, the squad was consisted of football players from Liga Indonesia.
+Some players were given the nod after they weren't able to be selected for the Indonesia national football team.